therealwestninja/Chloe-bot/README.md

 **Failover:** if the queen tab dies (closed by accident, crashed, discarded), the worker tabs notice within a couple of minutes, elect exactly one of themselves as the new queen, and — if Chloe was running — resume her automatically.
 Closing your laptop lid is fine too: a machine waking from sleep is detected and does *not* trigger a false election.
 So with one worker tab open, "keep this exact tab alive" relaxes to "keep any one tab alive".

+### Multiple channels

+The Setup tab takes extra channel IDs (comma-separated).
+Each channel gets its own independent Chloe: separate memory of people, separate moderation state and strikes, separate engagement mode (`!chloe lockdown` in one channel doesn't lock the others), separate persona note — all served by one bot token and one worker pool.
+A selector appears in the command bar to scope the roster, mod log, and mode controls to a channel.

+### The control panel

+The panel is a small console: a sticky command bar (Chloe's heartbeat pulses while she runs) with Start/Stop and the channel selector, five tabs — Setup, Behavior, Moderation, People, System — and the live log always docked below.

 ## Talking to Chloe

 Mention her or use her name — both work: